-Darkens everything on the page but the video you’re watching, kind of like turning the lights off in the theatre.
+Darkens everything on the page but the video you’re watching, kind of like turning the lights off in the theater.

 Lots of sites offer HTTPS encryption, but leave it off by default.
 This addon turns it on whenever possible, giving you an added layer of security.

 Don’t want Google watching your every move?
-This addon sends?a bunch of random searches to Google, Bing and more, making it harder to search engines to track your online actvity.
+This addon sends a bunch of random searches to Google, Bing and more, making it harder to search engines to track your online activity.

 Social Networking Tools

 Social networks are great for keeping in touch with friends and finding great content.
-Here are a few tools that make your favourite networks just a bit better.
+Here are a few tools that make your favorite networks just a bit better.

 If you regularly can’t see the favicons because of how many tabs you have open, there’s help for you.
 Here are some addons that can keep things under control.